 Fit & Sizing — Buyer Caution

 Based on my hands-on experience (and immediate return), the New Balance 696v6 runs narrow for some foot types.
-My normal size felt tight, especially in the midfoot and toe box, which is why I had to return them.Key takeaways for sizing:
+My normal size felt tight, especially in the midfoot and toe box, which is why I had to return them.If you have wider feet or prefer a roomier forefoot, you may want to consider the K-Swiss Hypercourt Express 2, which I found significantly more forgiving in wide width.

 Standard width may be tight for medium-to-wide feet.